 Your loved one’s body and mind both need to be stimulated regularly so he or she can maintain a positive outlook.
 A recent Gallop Poll indicated people 65 and older who live socially active lifestyles are happier than those who do not.
 Your loved one’s daily activities should include some form of physical, mental, and social stimulation.
 For instance, your loved one can go swimming, play a board game, or just sit and chat with a friend or North Coast in-home caregiver.

 It is well documented that pets reduce stress, combat loneliness, and lower blood pressure in seniors.
 Elderly pet owners find great joy from taking care of their furry friends, and animals provide unconditional love that can’t be found anywhere else.
 Caring for a dog or cat can help your loved one concentrate on something other than daily activities and managing his or her health.
 Local RSPCA centres or Humane Societies are good places to pick out the perfect pet to bring happiness into your loved one’s life.

 Another way to make your loved one happy is by hiring a caregiver who can provide the regular mental, physical, and emotional stimulation he or she needs.
 At Home Care Assistance, we offer comprehensive Alzheimer’s, Parkinson’s, and post-stroke care North Coast, NSW, families can rely on, and our caregivers are compassionate companions who encourage seniors to remain as independent as possible.
-For more information and to schedule a no-obligation consultation with one of our friendly Care Managers, please call 1300 LIVE-IN or (02) 6646 3527 today.
+For more information and to schedule a no-obligation consultation with one of our friendly Care Managers, please call (02) 6646 3527 today.